 The question comes in — and this is incidental — don’t the bodies of the monads in which the monads live when they imbody in the bodies also improve?
 They do but with almost excessive slowness.
 Why?
 Because the astral molds in the astral light have been improved from aeons and aeons in the past.
 I have no idea how far past — you might say from eternity.
 With each cosmic manvantara those astral molds in the astral light are slowly changing and improving.
 So that the kingdoms themselves, although remaining always the same kingdoms, are through the eternities themselves slowly rising, but with immense slowness; whereas the monads evolve much faster.

 What happens?
 These monads formerly manifesting in the animal kingdom, in animal bodies, are now sufficiently humanized to enter into the lowest human bodies of savage barbarians, or, especially in the beginning of this Round on this Globe D, of beings who are far lower than the lowest savage we have today — but human nevertheless.
 What happens?
 They enter these human bodies as the animal monads there.
-There is your answer, there is your key.
+There is the key.
 Similarly when a human being aspiring up to the dhyan-chohanic monad, to the spiritual monad, has reached a point where he is almost above humanity, growing out of it, when his yearnings are of spirit, higher, higher, there comes a time when incarnation among humans no longer is adequate.
 He is dhyanizing himself, this monad, and the attraction to the human kingdom will some day stop.
 There will be no further pull of incarnation in bodies of human beings.
 The next will be in the lowest of the dhyan-chohanic kingdoms.
-Is that thought clear?

 Now we will take the specific aspect of the moon-men and the moon-animals.
 You have been told many times that all kingdoms lower than the human will show a tendency to die out as Round the 4th becomes Round the 5th; still more tendency to die out as Round the 5th becomes Round the 6th; so that by the time the 7th and highest and last Round is reached, the animals will have practically died out, the reason being that they cannot make the grade up the ascending arc.
 Their monads gradually die out and go into Nirvana, where they will wait until the next chain-imbodiment, and during Rounds 1, 2, and 3 of that next chain-imbodiment.
 Thus the animals who could not make the grade up the Sixth and Seventh Rounds will have a chance again.
 Then they will come in as animals again.
 Nature will prepare the way through the elementals and the architects.
 Bodies will be there for them.
 They themselves will help to form the bodies in the animal kingdom.
 These are the animals who could not make the grade.